choptastic/erlang_ds/README.md

 The parse transform powering it isn't actually a parse transform.
-Instead, the plugin hijacks the parser and does an initial pass over the tokens looking for a number of specific patterns.
-The `parse_transform` itself just indicates to the parser then to parse it with the `ds_syntax` plugin.
+Instead, the plugin hijacks the parser and does an initial pass over the tokens looking for the relevant expressions involving the tokens above (currently `->`).
+The presence of `-compile({parse_transform, ds_syntax})` in the module, simply indicates to the (now-hijacked) parser that it needs to be preparsed with the `ds_syntax` plugin and then actually perform the proper parsing.

 ### Known Limitations of the syntax plugin

-Aside from the restrictions above, a current known limitation is that there is not currently any support for setting values with the syntax plugin.
+Aside from the restrictions above, a current known limitation is that there is not currently any support for **setting** values with the syntax plugin.
 This will likely be changed in the near future, but currently, there is no `setting` mechanism for it.

 ## Origins & Philosophy